 Stur's smile was wide and sudden, as though it had been startled out of him.
-He got in be-
+He got in beside me.

 I turned off the highway and down the little road to the Falls.
-A fresh, young moon had come up and was touching the long icicles that hung from the rocky ledge down which the Falls
+A fresh, young moon had come up and was touching the long icicles that hung from the rocky ledge down which the Falls tumbled noisily in the summer.
+It was very quiet.